The Back Story

 I am a member of Second Light Network of Women Poets (SLN).

-With the help and support of talented bloggers and readers, I founded The Bardo Group, an multi-cultural arts and humanities collaborative, because I feel that blogging offers a means to see one another in our simple humanity, as brothers and sisters and not as “other.”
+In 2011, with the help and support of talented bloggers and readers, I founded The Bardo Group, a virtual multi-cultural arts and humanities collaborative, because I feel that blogging offers a means to see one another in our simple humanity, as brothers and sisters and not as “other.”
 We are devoted to peace/nonviolence, inclusion, sustainability, and social justice.

 Sheffield poet and member of The Bardo Group Core Team, John Anstie, wrote this abbreviated mission statement:

 “. . . at its core is a spiritual aspiration for the moral (and perhaps literary) high ground – and that is not, in any shape or form, intended to be an arrogant position – it is, above all, the fact that it is the mission of the Group to present a pan-religious, non-partisan, de-polarised, maybe even universal picture of humanity and the challenges we face . . .”